Legal Speak Explained

-A person charged with committing a criminal offence or offences in a higher court.
-Other words for accused are “defendant” and “alleged offender”.
+A person charged with committing a crime.
+Other words for the accused are ‘defendant’ and ‘alleged offender’.

 When the magistrate, jury or appeal court find that a person is not guilty of the crime.

-Used to describe evidence that is allowed to be given in court and taken into account in the proceedings.
+Describes evidence that is allowed to be given in court.
 Not all evidence is admissible.

-The Australian legal system is known as an adversarial system, where the prosecution lawyers and the defence lawyers will offer opposing arguments.
-They will argue in court about the facts, witnesses evidence and/or legal issues.
+This means the prosecution lawyers and the defence lawyers will argue about the facts, witnesses, evidence and legal issues.

-A statement which is signed and made on a religious book such as a Bible before a judicial officer or solicitor.
-An affidavit can also be made by way or affirmation if the person doesn’t want to swear on a religious book.
+A statement that is signed and agreed to in the presence of an authorised witness, such as a justice of the peace.
 The person signing the legal document states that the contents are, to the best of their knowledge, true.

-Until a person is proved to be guilty of a crime, the person is an “alleged offender”, an “accused” or a “defendant”.
+Until a person is proved to be guilty of a crime, they are called an ‘alleged offender’, the ‘accused’ or the ‘defendant’.

-To take a case to a higher court in order to challenge a decision.
-The person who appeals is the appellant.
-Not all decisions can be appealed.
+When a case is taken to a higher court to challenge a decision.

-A long table near the front of the courtroom where lawyers stand when they are addressing the court and sit when others are addressing the court.
+A long table near the front of the courtroom where the defence and prosecution lawyers sit.

 Beyond reasonable doubt

-The test (or standard of proof) used by a jury, judge or magistrate to decide if the accused or defendant is guilty or not guilty of each criminal charge.
-It must be proved beyond reasonable doubt that a person has committed an offence before they can be found guilty.
+The test used by a jury, judge or magistrate to decide if someone is guilty or not guilty of a criminal offence.
+It must be proved beyond reasonable doubt that someone committed a crime before they can be found guilty.

-The allegation that a person has committed a specific crime.
+The allegation that someone has committed a specific crime, or offence.